brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Visit `http://theverge.com`, open any article, verify the reader mode icon is shown in the URL bar
 - [ ] Verify tapping on the reader mode icon opens the article in reader mode
 - [ ] Edit reader mode settings and open different pages in reader mode and verify if the setting is retained across each article
-- [ ] Verify reader mode works with Top bar enabled
+- [ ] Verify reader mode works with tool bar on top enabled

 ## Gestures